NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ### 3. Rapid, Interactive Design

 The project is more than just a generator; it's a design tool.
 The **Live Editor** provides a real-time, full-world preview that updates instantly as you adjust parameters, allowing for fast iteration and artistic direction.
-A new **real-time data tooltip** provides direct quantitative feedback on the climate at any point on the map, turning abstract parameters into tangible results.
+A **real-time data tooltip** provides direct quantitative feedback on the climate at any point on the map, turning abstract parameters into tangible results.
 This workflow empowers designers to craft a specific world rather than just accepting a random seed.

-### 4. Efficiency and Performance

-Performance is a key design consideration, driven by profiling (Rule 11).
-The editor uses a single, low-resolution preview for interactivity, while the final output is a "baked" set of image tiles.
-This two-tier system enables a potential viewer to run with maximum performance by offloading all generation to a one-time, offline process.
-The baker itself is highly parallelized to utilize all available CPU cores, and critical code paths in the noise generation algorithms are JIT-compiled with Numba for C-like speed.

 ## Project Structure

+The project is now streamlined to focus on the core generator and the live editor application.

 ```
 Realistic-Modular-Pygame-World-Generator/
-├── editor/                         # The interactive world design tool and baker.
+├── editor/                         # The interactive world design tool.
 │   ├── main.py                     # Application entry point and main loop.
-│   ├── baker.py                    # Integrated, multi-threaded world baking module.
 │   ├── renderer.py                 # Pygame-specific rendering logic.
 │   ├── camera.py                   # Handles view transformations (pan/zoom).
 │   ├── config.json                 # Default simulation parameters for the editor.